LenweSaralonde/MessageQueue/README.md

 The optional **callback** function will be executed when the message has been sent.
 The callback should not contain any other code requiring a hardware event.

 ### MessageQueue.Enqueue
-`MessageQueue.Enqueue("f");`
+`MessageQueue.Enqueue(func)`

 Enqueue a function that requires a hardware event to run.
-The function code should not perform more than one action requiring a hardware event.
+The function may not perform more than one action requiring a hardware event.

 Shares the same queue as **MessageQueue.SendChatMessage()**.

 ### MessageQueue.GetNumPendingMessages
 `messageCount = MessageQueue.GetNumPendingMessages()`

 Returns the number of messages awaiting in the queue.

 ### MessageQueue.Run
 `MessageQueue.Run()`

 Runs the first message awaiting in queue.
 Should only be called in response to a hardware event.
 If for some reason the message fails, it won't be possible to attempt it again.

 Integration guide